Written by Jana Titievskaia,

 WTO rules and the climate waiver

 EU trade agreements incorporate the general exception derived from WTO rules – Article XX of the General Agreement on Tariffs and Trade (GATT).
 The general exception lays down the conditions under which members may take trade-restrictive measures which are ‘necessary to protect human, animal or plant life or health’, or relating to the exhaustion of natural resources.
 The measure (e.g. an import restriction or a ban) cannot be applied in a manner that would constitute arbitrary or unjustifiable discrimination between countries where the same conditions prevail, nor can it be a disguised restriction on international trade (Article XX, chapeau).
 Recent EU trade deals, including the EU-Mercosur provisions on trade in goods, set out that ‘environmental measures, such as measures taken to implement multilateral environmental agreements’ fall within the general exception.
 This would suggest that in theory, the EU is not prevented from taking trade-restrictive environmental measures that aim to implement the Paris Agreement.
-However, the general exception has been successfully invoked only under very specific circumstances and conditions (e.g. US shrimp products).
-WTO rules also require a strong causal link between the measure and the environmental objective.
-With measures taken to address highly complex phenomena, such as climate change, the causality can only be assessed with the passage of time, as suggested by the WTO Appellate Body (Brazil retreaded tyre imports).
-Under current rules, therefore, a trade-restrictive measure to implement a multilateral environmental agreement – such as a carbon border tax, proposed by Commission President-elect Ursula von der Leyen – could potentially be challenged on several grounds as WTO-incompatible, unless it is deemed to qualify as a border tax adjustment.
+The general exception has been successfully invoked under very specific circumstances and conditions (e.g. US Shrimp).
+WTO rules require a strong causal link between the measure and the environmental objective.
+With measures taken to address highly complex phenomena, such as climate change, the causality can be assessed with the passage of time, or by demonstrating that the measure can make a material contribution to the objective, e.g. through a quantitative projection, or qualitative reasoning based on tested and evidenced hypotheses (Brazil–Retreaded tyres).
+Under current rules, a trade-restrictive measure to implement a multilateral environmental agreement – such as a carbon border mechanism – risks being challenged as WTO-incompatible, unless it is deemed to qualify as a border tax adjustment.
 Due to the growing possibility of a clash between trade rules and climate action, commentators have called for a climate waiver.
 This could be possible under Article IX: 3 of the WTO Agreement, which allows the Ministerial Conference to waive an obligation in ‘exceptional circumstances’.

 The withdrawal of trade preferences can act as a sanctions-like measure.
 For some developing countries (not Mercosur countries), the removal of tariff preferences, under the General Scheme of Preferences (GSP) scheme, is possible in case of serious and systemic violations of core conventions relating to human and labour rights (listed in Part A of Annex VIII) of the GSP Regulation.